How exactly do you say green in Italian?

 L’uomo ha una pelle olivastra e grandi occhi marroni.

-The man has olive skin and large brown eyes.
+The man has olive skin and big brown eyes.

 Verde oliva